 In this article, we’ll explore what Amazon FBA reimbursements entail, how to file them, and how to maximize your reimbursements on an ongoing basis.

-What are Amazon FBA Reimbursements?
+What is Amazon FBA Reimbursement?

 Let’s begin by unpacking Amazon’s logistical system.
 Amazon ships about 1.6 million packages every day and roughly 66,000 orders per hour.